Joints tightened: Joints of flats

-We claim that if $\ell \in \cL$ contains a non-maximizing point, then every maximizing joint $p \in \ell$ has $b_{p,\ell} = 0$.
-Indeed, if not, then we can decrease $a_p$ at every maximizing joint $p \in \cJ$ by some sufficiently small $\epsilon > 0$, and for every $\ell\in \cL$ containing both maximizing and non-maximizing joints, we can strictly decrease nonzero $b_{p,\ell}$ at each maximizing $p\in\ell$ and increase each $b_{p,\ell} < 1$ at each non-maximizing $p\in\ell$ accordingly so that the hypotheses (a) and (b) of \cref{lem:higher-cont-ineq} still hold.
-If $\ell$ contains a non-maximizing joint as well as a maximizing joint $p$ with $b_{p,\ell} > 0$, then this decrement contradicts the minimality of $\bm b$.
+We claim that if $\ell \in \cL$ contains a non-maximizing joint, then every maximizing joint $p \in \ell$ has $b_{p,\ell} = 0$.
+Indeed, if not, then we can decrease $a_p$ at every maximizing joint $p \in \cJ$ by some sufficiently small $\epsilon > 0$, and for every $\ell\in \cL$ containing both maximizing and non-maximizing joints, we can strictly decrease any nonzero $b_{p,\ell}$ at each maximizing $p\in\ell$ and increase each $b_{p,\ell} < 1$ at each non-maximizing $p\in\ell$ accordingly so that the hypotheses (a) and (b) of \cref{lem:higher-cont-ineq} still hold.
+If $\ell$ contains a non-maximizing joint as well as a maximizing joint $p$ with $b_{p,\ell} > 0$, then this decrement contradicts the minimality of $\bm b$ or the number of maximizing joints.